-CASIO Middle East And Africa Highlights The Vital Role Of Scientific Calculators In Developing 21St Century Skills
+CASIO Middle East and Africa Highlights the Vital Role of Scientific Calculators in Developing 21st Century Skills

-(MENAFN- Dubai PR Network) Dubai, UAE – November 07, 2024 – CASIO Middle East and Africa FZE, the regional subsidiary of CASIO Computer Co., Ltd., is excited to announce its participation in GESS Dubai 2024, taking place from November 12 to 14 at the Dubai World Trade Centre, sheikh Saeed Halls.
+(MENAFN- Watermelon Communications) Dubai, UAE – November 07, 2024 – CASIO Middle East and Africa FZE, the regional subsidiary of CASIO Computer Co., Ltd., is excited to announce its participation in GESS Dubai 2024, taking place from November 12 to 14 at the Dubai World Trade Centre, Sheikh Saeed Halls.
 Visitors can find CASIO at booth H62, where the company will present its latest advancements in educational technology designed to enhance learning experiences and classroom engagement.

 As a leader in calculator-based educational solutions, CASIO has consistently empowered educators and students with tools that transform the way they learn and teach.
 At this year’s GESS Dubai, CASIO will focus on fostering connections with educators, institutions, and industry partners, and showcasing the versatility of its calculators and learning tools.
 The company’s participation reflects its commitment to contributing meaningfully to the education sector and supporting students in achieving academic success.